Homemade tandoori masala.

 Why making your own spice blends?

-- the mix is adapted to your personal preferences;
+- the mix is adapted to your personal prefereces;

 - no artificial preservatives or colouring agents.

 Often tandoori masala has an intense red colour, because they contain a large amount of artificial colouring agents.
-Do we actually need the colour for flavour?
+But do we actually need the colour for flavour?
 Not really, but when we think of tandoori, we all think of a red dish.
-My recipes uses paprika powder and/or chilli powder.
+My recipe uses paprika powder and/or chilli powder.

 Every spice has his function in the blend.
 Feel free to adjust the tandoori masala to your personal preferences, to me the balance was perfect.